AndrewsCoolGithub/Example/README.md

 I'm an iOS Developer 💻, Photographer 📸, and Designer 🎨!
 </h2>

-I love finding opportunities to create innovative and impactful apps that better the world 🌎 Learning how to best help people better their lives with art and technology is my passion.
+I love finding opportunities to create innovative and impactful apps that better the world 🌎

 ### 🤝 Connect with me: